ccsf-math-108/textbook/chapters/intro.md

 The contents of this book are licensed for free consumption under the following license:
 [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/).

-_CCSF instructors have made small modifications to this text with the the permission of John DeNero for CCSF students and staff._